 We have only recently initiated and begun conducting a clinical trial.
 As a result, our belief in the potential capabilities of our programs is based on research and preclinical studies.
 However, the results of preclinical studies may not be predictive of the results of later preclinical studies or clinical trials, and the results of any early-stage clinical trials may not be predictive of the results of later clinical trials.
 In addition, initial success in clinical trials may not be indicative of results obtained when such trials are completed.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
-We have conducted several preclinical studies of our product candidates in non-human primates, but we cannot be certain that the results observed in such studies will translate into similar results in clinical trials of our product candidates in humans.
+We have conducted several preclinical studies of our product candidates will translate into similar results in clinical trials of our product candidates in humans.
 Our ongoing or future clinical trials may not ultimately be successful or support further clinical development of any product candidates we may develop.
 There is a high failure rate for product candidates proceeding through clinical trials.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving encouraging results in earlier studies.
 Any such setbacks in our clinical development could materially harm our business and results of operations.